KarimEbrahemAbdelaziz/NXDUISample/README.md

 ![](Images/swiftui_view.png)

-SwiftUI `View`s expose a single entry point - a `ViewModel` representing the entrie screen.
+SwiftUI `View`s expose a single entry point - a `ViewModel` representing the entire screen.
 Updating what's on the screen is as simple as giving a new `ViewModel` to the `View`.
 All of the diffing & animation logic is handled by SwiftUI.

 -------------